mullaayesha04/PythonBasics/README.md

 ## Contributing

 We encourage contributions from the community to make this repository even more valuable.
-Whether you want to add a new Python script or enhance an existing one, we welcome your input.
+Whether you want to add a new Python code or modify an existing one, we welcome your input.

 Here's how you can contribute:

 ### Adding a New Script